emit-sds/emit-sds-l2a/README.md

 python -c "from isofit.utils import surface_model; surface_model('./surface.json')"
 ```

 This will create an output .mat file, at the location specified by "output_model_file" in the json configuration file.
 This surface model will be passed into subsequent calls to apply_oe (see below) and need only be generated once for general use (though specific investigations may require custom surface models).
+Changing the wavelengths.txt file facilitates use with different instruments.

 ## Estimating Surface Reflectance and Uncertainty